allenai/discoveryworld/README-USERSTUDY.md

 When a game scenario is completed, it will automatically notify you, and then begin saving log files.

 If you reach a time limit or decide to quit early, the game will also save log files before you exit.

+If you successfully complete a game scenario, it will offer you the opportunity to **play for a bit longer** by pressing **F5**, in case you need to gather a bit more evidence for your notes.

 ### 2.8 Trying again